Are you interested in product management bootcamps?

-The Bootcamp is offered in four cities and one online course.
+The Bootcamp takes place in four cities and one online course.

-One week of training in Caracas, Santiago, Miami, or Madrid that includes lectures on product management basics like how to create a roadmap for your product, prioritize features, and communicate with other members of the team who are working on marketing strategies
+One week of training in Caracas, Santiago, Miami, or Madrid includes lectures on product management basics like creating a roadmap for your product, prioritizing features, and communicating with other team members working on marketing strategies.

-Also, a two-week program where participants build their own app from scratch while learning the core principles behind user experience design.
-This, followed by a six-month bootcamp focused on teaching entrepreneurs how to validate their startup idea through customer research before investing too much time or money into it.
+Also, a two-week program where participants build their app from scratch while learning the core principles behind user experience design.
+A six-month bootcamp follows the program, teaching entrepreneurs how to validate their startup idea through customer research before investing too much time or money.
 Participants also learn about business fundamentals such as financial modeling and raising capital.